 Preparation is the best action to build confidence and is key to a successful interview.
 It’s imperative to test and practice before a video interview so you can use that small window of time to demonstrate why your skills, experience, education and personality are a perfect fit for their practice.
 You’ll be prepared to show by example how you can provide their patients with a virtual visit that is engaging, authentic, productive, and establishes a patient connection essential to healing.

 Now that you’re prepared to master the logistics of a video interview, you’re ready to move on to preparing for the interview questions and dialogue.
 I created a comprehensive eCourse, Master the Interview, to provide the guidance and information you need to prepare for an interview in this field.
-I also wrote an article about mistakes to avoid that will help you prepare.
+I also wrote an article about common interview mistakes to avoid.

 Your ideal career within the Integrative and Functional Medicine realm is out there.
 Let us help you discover it.
 We offer bi-monthly email notifications about the latest opportunities and career tips in the field of Integrative and Functional Medicine.
 Sign up here for our jobs announcement eBlast and newsletter.